NANS05/Genepi/README.md

 ## NEXT STEPS

-Add questions to define your favorite programming language.
+Add questions to define your favorite programming language. ✅ DONE

-Update the suggested language in real time.
+Update the suggested language in real time. ✅ DONE

+Show the suggested language in the homepage. ✅ DONE

 Being able to change the App logo, the menus colos as you want.